Dteyn/SF2000_Battery_Level_Patcher/README.md

 # Credits

 Thank you to @bnister on the Retro Handhelds Discord server for the bulk of the research on this.
 Without their help, this fix would not have been possible.
+Also, the CRC32 calculation code  was provided by @bnister as well.

 Thank you to @VonMillhausen for their excellent SF2000 information repository which can be found here: https://github.com/vonmillhausen/sf2000